Let Nothing Deter You in Life!

 By William Steig

-The howling winds and driving snow from the recent snow storm put me in mind of one of my favorite picture book authors, and conjured up scenes from one of his titles called….Brave Irene.
+It also put me in mind of one of my favorite picture book authors, and conjured up scenes from one of his titles called….Brave Irene.

 And, of course, the author is the incomparable William Steig, winner of Caldecott Honor book designation in 1977 and 1970 for The Amazing Bone and Sylvester and the Magic Pebble, the John Newbery Medal in 1983 and 1977 for Dr. De Soto and Abel’s Island, as well as The National Book Award for Dr. De Soto, won also in 1983.
 The author was William Steig, a picture book author who drew whimsical cartoons for The New Yorker and subsequently shifted to picture books in his 60’s!

 With mom abed, and snow pelting the panes of their cozy cottage window, Irene refuses to let her even think of this most important of delivery runs.
 Irene will go it alone, despite mom’s protests.